tomortonbew-personal/interview-coach-skill/references/commands/pitch.md

 - **Layer 2 — The Context** (adds 10-20s): Evidence the hook is real.
 Micro-story, metric, or earned secret.
 - **Layer 3 — The Bridge** (adds 10-20s): Connects to specific context (role, company, opportunity).

 Present to candidate.
 Ask: "Does this sound like you?"
 Iterate.
 Must sound like the candidate, not the coach.
+Executive presence coach Tristan de Montebello (Ultraspeaking, via Lenny's Podcast) emphasizes: the candidate must inhabit the positioning, not recite it.
+If the statement sounds "said from memory," it fails.
+Test: can the candidate deliver the hook while maintaining eye contact and adjusting pace to the listener's reactions?
+The shift is from rehearsal to ownership.

 ### Step 5: Context Variants (5 variants)